patrickbwarren/inkscape-survex-export/README.md

     + adjust the positions of nodes which are supposed to represent the same survey station until they are coincident (within the tolerance);
 * optionally save the Inkscape file to preserve metadata;
-* do Extensions &rarr; Export &rarr; Export drawing to .svx file&hellip; ;
+* then do Extensions &rarr; Export &rarr; Export drawing to .svx file&hellip;

-* in the dialogue box that appears, in the Parameters tab:
+In the subsequent dialog box, under the Parameters tab:

-    + choose a file name
+* an existing directory should be selected;
+* the `.svx` file should be set from one of the options;
+* then specify:
-    + fill in the length which corresponds to the traced scalebar;
+    + the length of scalebar line (in m);
-    + if necessary adjust the bearing represented by the orientation line;
+    + the bearing of orientation line (in degrees);
+    + the tolerance to equate stations (in m);
+* optionally restrict export to a named layer;
-    + click on Apply.
+* click on Apply.

 A box should appear reporting that the `.svx` file has been generated successfully.
 If the conversion encounters errors, they are similarly